Install WordPress | How To Install WordPress Manually

-This article describes how to manually install the popular WordPress blogging platform on your A2 Hosting account.
+This article describes how to manually install WordPress on your A2 Hosting account.

 Depending on your account type, you can use Webuzo